code-423n4/docs/roles/wardens/warden-auth.md

 ### **What if my wallet was hacked?**

-If there is a genuine security risk, please submit a help request through our [Help Desk](https://code4rena.com/help/).
-We can't guarantee that we can solve it for you, but we'll do our best.
+If you are not logged in and you haven't set up your password yet, click "Log in" from the connect dropdown and click "forgot password" to get a password reset link.
+Next, log in with your new password and make sure to update your payment addresses from the account page.
+Then please submit a help request through our [Help Desk](https://code4rena.com/help/) so that we can remove the hacked wallet from your account.